technovangelist/katacoda-scenarios/k8scourse2platform-4/step1.md

 1. Now upgrade the helm chart: `helm upgrade datadogagent --set datadog.apiKey=$DD_API_KEY --set datadog.appKey=$DD_APP_KEY -f values.yaml stable/datadog`{{execute}}.
 1. After the pods have started, run the agent configcheck command again (`k exec $(k match-name datadogagent-[a-z0-9]{5}) agent configcheck`{{execute}}).
 Remember, if you get some sort of error instead of any output, the pod is probably not fully started.
 Wait a few more moments.
 1. Notice that there are two etcd configs.
 And one of them has an ip address and the other still says %%host%%.
+The reason for this is that we need to tell Datadog that this should be autodiscovered.
 Update the confd block we added above to this:

        confd:
          etcd.yaml: |-